jiajingchen/old.jiajingchen.github.io/_posts/2018-1-08-Some-of-the-Data-Science-Blogs-I-recommend.md

 ---
 layout: post
-title: Some of the data science blogs I recommend
+title: Some of the data science blogs I highly recommend
 ---

 Here is some  blogs in data science I like to read and highly recommend:)